Data viz Design System for Financial Apps

 RESEARCH

-Kensho's workflow for GTM products often does not involved the design team directly.
+Kensho's workflow for GTM products does not involve the design team directly.
 Front-end engineers simply take existing assets and scrap something together to serve as a demo for clients.
 So, a data viz design system's main audience is front-end engineers who are building things on the fly.

 The best design systems have a balance of direction and flexibility, and provide guidance to designers for tackling for various situations.